Home · Property management · Renting out a new build

 Air conditioningOften excluded from base packages.
 Sometimes included in turn key, but with limited zoning.
 Check exactly which rooms are covered.
 Ducted versus split system makes a big difference to cost and tenant appeal.

 Window coveringsBlinds, curtains, or both.
-Skipped even in premium packages more often than you'd think.
+Skipped even in premium packages more often than you would think.
 Tenants expect them in place at move-in.

 Side alley pavingOften skipped.
 You end up with bare sand or limestone down both sides of the house.
-Looks unfinished, gets muddy, and you'll hear about it from your tenant.
+Looks unfinished, gets muddy, and you will hear about it from your tenant.

 Letterbox and numberingEasy to forget, rarely included in base packages.
 Has to be there before a tenant moves in.